MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-controller.md

 The following is required to deploy the Network Controller:
 - A VHD for the Azure Stack HCI operating system to create the Network Controller VMs.
 - A domain name and credentials to join the Network Controller VMs to a domain.
-- At least 1 virtual switch that you configure during the cluster creation process in Windows Admin Center.
+- At least one virtual switch that you configure during the cluster creation process in Windows Admin Center.
 - A physical network configuration that matches one of the two topology options in this section.

     Windows Admin Center creates the configuration within the Hyper-V host.
 However, the management network must connect to the host physical adapters according to one of the following three options: